felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

   <iframe class="iframe-responsive" src="https://gfycat.com/ifr/FinePoisedDeinonychus" scrolling="no" frameborder="0"></iframe>
 </div>

 By extension, drawing circles, triangles, and arbitrary polygons should be very similar to drawing rectangles: supply some vertices via mouse input, create and update meshes/colliders, and simulate finished shapes.
-The `DrawController`'s code would largely be unchanged, what we need are scripts defined for each shape on how their mesh and collider should be drawn.
+The `DrawController`'s code would largely be unchanged: what we need are scripts defined for each shape on how their mesh and collider should be drawn.

 But there's a small catch: how do we keep track of all the different types of shapes?
 I opted to use inheritance as it is a tidy way of getting a handle on all shapes and update them by their public interface.
 First, we create an abstract class inheriting from `Monobehaviour` called `DrawShape.cs`, which looks like this: